FREE EXPEDITED SHIPPING

 Credit: Envato Elements/ Nikolaydonetsk

 Choosing the right material for your mortar and pestle is equally important as choosing the right size.
-Different materials offer different benefits and are suited to different tasks.
-Let's dive into some of the most common materials and explore their strengths and uses:
+Let's dive into some of the most common materials:

 Stone Mortar

 Stone mortars are exceptionally durable and long-lasting.
-Their natural roughness provides the perfect surface for grinding and crushing, making them ideal for hard ingredients like whole spices and coffee beans.
-However, they can be quite heavy and require extra effort to clean.
+Their natural roughness provides the perfect surface for grinding and crushing.
+They're especially ideal for grinding hard ingredients like whole spices and coffee beans.
+Keep in mind though, they can be quite heavy and require extra effort to clean.

 Thai Granite Mortar